-Here we round up six of the best, looking away from the chains and franchises, and focusing on independent spaces in Manhattan, Brooklyn, and Queens.
+Here we round up a few of the best, looking away from the chains and franchises, and focusing on independent spaces in Manhattan, Brooklyn, and Queens.
 Unsurprisingly for the city that never sleeps, they’re all open 24 hours a day, seven days a week.

 A much-loved co-working space that has earned praise from major publications and digital nomads alike, The Farm feels more like an oasis than an office environment.
 With rustic touches and buckets of natural light, this SoHo enclave offers a quiet, breezy environment to help you focus, and forget you’re in the middle of bustling Manhattan.